stevenpencle/D6-LOA/README.md

 #### Angular Client Application

 The Angular Client Application is responsible for rendering the user interface of the application appropriately based on the user context and data state (workflow), handling all user interactions, managing the state of the application data in scope, and interfacing with the server application's APIs .
 The client application uses _NPM_ as the standard package management service.

+##### Client: Bootstrapper

+The _main.ts_ is the client entry point and bootstraps the _app.module.ts_.

+##### Client: app.module

+The _app.module.ts_ imports the component declarations, other module imports (including _app-routing.module.ts_), and service providers, and then bootstraps the entry component _AppComponent_.
+Any time you add a new component or service, it must be added to the _app.module.ts_.

+##### Client app-routing.module

+The _app-routing.module.ts_ is where all client application routes (URLs) are defined.
+Routes can optionally use the _route-guard_ with a data object to restrict access to specific roles.
+This is based on evaluating the _ClientToken_ and is not tamper-proof, but it serves the purpose of implementing a consistent UI workflow.

 ### Questions